Kubernetes Network Policies: Securing Pod-to-Pod Communication

 Ingress Only

-Focusing only on ingress means egress is wide open.
+Focusing only on ingress leaves egress wide open.
 A compromised pod can still exfiltrate data or call out to malicious servers.

 Define both ingress and egress rules.
 Include DNS.